 Winter poses many challenges for houseplants.
 Fewer daylight hours, low temperatures, and dry air often create havoc for many plant parents and their cherished green friends.
 You may be watering correctly and placing the plants in the most favorable light, yet something in your home could still be hurting them.
 And no, it's not your lack of a green thumb.
 It is all about maintaining humidity.

-Dry indoor air is one of the most significant hazards to houseplants in the winter.
-While your heating system is operating, it drops the humidity level dramatically, leaving your plants dry and fighting for survival.
+Dry indoor air is one of the biggest threats to houseplants during the winter.
+While your heating system is operating, it removes the moisture from your air, leaving your plants dry and fighting for survival.

-Houseplants prefer humid environments of 50% to 60% humidity, but indoor winter air can plummet as low as 10%.
+Houseplants prefer humid environments of 50% to 60% humidity, particularly tropical plants.
+However, dry air can drop humidity levels to as low as 10%.
 This has the effect of a desert in that most houseplants are simply not able to survive.
 Such a decline in humidity results in drooping, browning, and unhappy plants.

 Why Dry Air Harms Plants

-Most indoor plants are from tropical or subtropical regions with plenty of moisture.
-Ferns, Peace Lilies, Monsteras, and Calatheas prefer moist conditions.
-When placed in an environment that is too dry, they begin to lose water more rapidly than they can take it up.
+Most common indoor plants are from tropical or subtropical regions with plenty of moisture.
+Ferns, Philodendrons, Monsteras, and Calatheas prefer moist environments.
+When placed in an environment that is too dry, they begin to lose moisture quicker than they can absorb it.

 This causes several issues:

-- Wrinkles, Brown Edges on Leaves – When the plant is losing too much water, the edges of its leaves become brown and crispy.
+- Wrinkles, Brown Edges on Leaves β When the plant is losing too much moisture, the edges of the leaves become brown and crispy.

 How to Know If Dry Air Is Hurting Your Plants